 Similarly, if you order three cases of soft drinks costing NOK 300, you will be charged NOK 764 in import duties and taxes, meaning the total price including the transporter's Customs clearing fee will be over NOK 1 300.

 1 April 2020

-From that date, the plan is to establish a new payment scheme for Norwegian VAT for items up to NOK 3 000 purchased by private individuals abroad.
+From that date, a new payment scheme for Norwegian VAT will be established for items up to NOK 3 000 purchased by private individuals abroad.

 Please note that the VOEC-scheme will not apply to foodstuffs, alcohol, tobacco products, goods subject to excise duties and goods subject to import restrictions.